minrk/jupyterhub-simula/README.md

-# JupyterHub demo
+# JupyterHub setup for Nike (Simula)

-These are the setup scripts for a demo deployment of JupyterHub, using GitHub OAuth and Docker spawning.
+These are the setup scripts for a  deployment of JupyterHub at Simula, using GitHub OAuth and Docker spawning.
-It is currently running at https://demohub.jupyter.org
+It is currently running internally at Simula on the Nike machine.

+The images are currently installing fenics 1.7.0dev from [these conda recipes](https://github.com/minrk/fenics-recipes/tree/dev).

 ## Clone and install JupyterHub and dependencies

-    git clone https://github.com/jupyter/jupyterhub-demo /srv/jupyterhub
+    git clone https://github.com/minrk/jupyterhub-simula /srv/jupyterhub
     cd /srv/jupyterhub
-    sh install.sh
+    sudo bash install.sh

 ## Configure your deployment

-1. write `userlist`, in the form:
+1. write admins to `userlist`, in the form:

         mal admin
         zoe admin
         inara admin
-        wash
-        kaylee
-        jayne
-        simon
-        river

    Admin users will have admin access to the JupyterHub instance.
    See `userlist.example` for an example.
+   Since Nike is only accessible on the private Simula network, any GitHub account will be able to login as a user.

 2. set up [GitHub OAuth][] and put the variables in `env`.
 See `env.example` for an example.
-   The `OAUTH_CALLBACK_URL` will want to be of the form `https://YOURDOMAIN/hub/oauth_callback`
+   The `OAUTH_CALLBACK_URL` will want to be of the form `https://nike.simula.no/hub/oauth_callback`

 3. add your ssl cert and key in `ssl/ssl.crt` and `ssl/ssl.key`, respectively.

-4. apply your configuration:

-        ./configure.sh

-5. edit `jupyterhub_config.py` as appropriate
+4. edit `jupyterhub_config.py` as appropriate

 ## Start and stop JupyterHub